gplepage/lsqfit/doc/source/gvar.rst

 Introduction
 ------------------
 This module provides tools for representing and manipulating Gaussian random variables numerically.
+It can deal with individual variables or arbitrarily large sets of variables, correlated or uncorrelated.
+It also supports complicated (Python) functions of Gaussian variables.

-A Gaussian variable is a random variable that represents a *typical* random number drawn from a particular Gaussian (or normal) probability distribution; more precisely, it represents the entire probability distribution, and not, for example, a *particular* random number drawn from that distribution.
+A Gaussian variable is a random variable that represents a *typical* random number drawn from a particular Gaussian (or normal) probability distribution; more precisely, it represents the entire probability distribution.
 A given Gaussian variable ``x`` is therefore completely characterized by its mean ``x.mean`` and standard deviation ``x.sdev``.